tim-harding/tim-harding.github.io/src/blog/soa-rs/index.md

 ### Crate setup

 Generated code has no knowledge of its context.
 It doesn't know what crate it's in, what symbols are imported, or whether you `use std as cursed;`.
 Therefore, you typically refer to symbols by their absolute path, such as `::std::vec::Vec`.
 There is just one wrinkle: you cannot refer to the current crate this way.
 That is, you can't say `::my_crate::symbol` from within `my_crate`.
 In macros by example you can use `$crate`, in procedural macros you cannot.
-Therefore, you are unable to invoke your macro in `my_crate` if the macro itself uses `::my_crate::symbol`.
-That means you need a separate crate for just for tests, on top of the ones for your macro and your library.
+Because of that, you are unable to invoke your macro in `my_crate` if the macro itself uses `::my_crate::symbol`.
+That means you need a separate crate just for tests, on top of the ones for your macro and your library.
 This isn't the biggest deal, but it's one of those annoying administrative things that's foisted upon anyone learning proc macros for the first time.

 ## Tricks